joebasirico/Joe_CMS/ReadMe.md

 ####Header
 If there is something that you need to put into the <head> tags on each page you can put it in this text box.
 You probably don't have to do this, but sometimes you'll have to put analytics, css or rss stuff up there.
 If you don't know what I'm talking about don't worry about this section (that why I put the 'header' at the bottom)

-###EditMasterTemplate.aspx
-Every other page you create will take its queue from the 'Master Template' The Master Template works the same way as the Default.aspx page, you have the same three sections: Title, Body and Header.
-You can also use the same two anchors: `&&SYSTEM_CONTENT&&` and `&&SYSTEM_LOGIN&&`.
-When you

-###EditCSS.aspx

 ##News
 As I mentioned above, the news section is for anything that you'll be adding chronologically, like a blog.
 You can even call it your blog if you'd like.